CPL (balloon) exams

 The number of questions in each examination is at the discretion of CASA, but would be around 40 for the CLWB or COPB.
 CASA may reduce or delete the number of questions as it sees fit without prior notice, but the time allocated will not be reduced.

 All questions shall be answered.
 If a candidate perceives that a question cannot be answered because of insufficient data, the candidate shall inform CASA via the process described in post-exam comment.

 The pass mark for each examination is 75%.

-The current aeronautical knowledge syllabus for the CPL Balloon examination remains unchanged, namely Version 3.1 - June 2003.
+The current aeronautical knowledge, Commercial pilot (balloon) syllabus of training, for the CPL Balloon examination remains unchanged, namely Version 3.2 - May 2017.
 This shall be the principal reference for the examinations.

-Instructors and students are reminded that every item in the respective syllabus, except for Item 3.5 Balloon Type Knowledge and those rendered out-of-date by CASA regulatory and air publication changes, is tested in the examination.
+Instructors and students are reminded that every item in the respective syllabus may be tested in the examination.